Rebecca Šramková: 2012–2014: Professional debut

-2015–2016: WTA Tour qualifying debut, first ITF title
+2015–2016: First WTA Tour qualifying, ITF Circuit title

 She made her WTA Tour singles qualifying debut 2015 on the grass courts of the Nottingham Open.
 At the beginning of the qualifying competition, she was eliminated by the second seeded Zhu Lin.

 Šramková won her biggest singles title to date at the 2016 Open de Biarritz, a $100k tournament, where she defeated Martina Trevisan in the final in three sets.
 This was her fifth title on the ITF Circuit.

 2017–2022: Major and WTA Tour debuts

 She made her Grand Slam tournament main-draw singles debut at the 2017 Australian Open by mastering the three-round qualifying rounds, where she dealt with Virginie Razzano in the decisive match.
 However, in the opening round of the singles tournament, she lost to Chinese player Duan Yingying.

 She made her tour debut at the Ladies Championship Gstaad where she defeated Nina Stojanović in the first round.

 At the 2021 Prague Open, she defeated top seed and world No. 12, Petra Kvitová, for the biggest win of her career.

 At the 2022 French Open, on her debut at this major, she entered the main draw as a lucky loser after the withdrawal of Rebecca Peterson.